-3.4.2 Army Corps of Engineers (ACOE)
+3.4.2 U.S. Army Corps of Engineers (USACE)

-The ACOE was founded in 1775 and is known for building bridges and roads across the United States with the mission to "deliver vital public and military engineering services; partnering in peace and war to strengthen our nation's security, energize the economy and reduce risks from disasters".
-Currently, the ACOE oversees over 400 lake and river projects in 43 states, as well as over 12 million acres of public lands.
-The ACOE owns easements in South Talbert pertaining to Victoria Pond and wetland areas; therefore, a review and permit for the proposed improvements from ACOE will likely be required.
+The USACE was founded in 1775 and is known for building bridges and roads across the United States with the mission to "deliver vital public and military engineering services; partnering in peace and war to strengthen our nation's security, energize the economy and reduce risks from disasters".
+Currently, the USACE oversees over 400 lake and river projects in 43 states, as well as more than 12 million acres of public lands.
+The USACE owns easements in South Talbert pertaining to Victoria Pond and wetland areas; therefore, a review and permit for the proposed improvements from USACE will likely be required.